 He and his wife, Michelle, have two children, Thomas and Caroline.

 The following videos are exercises from Habits of a Successful Musician:

-This workshop will focus on the important role "fundamentals" plays in the development of outstanding musicians and great-sounding ensembles.
-A comprehensive approach to warm-up, timing and reading skills, and ensemble resonance are explored.
-Key practices in sightreading through full-ensemble performance will be the cornerstone of student development.
+This clinic will focus on the important role "fundamentals time" plays in the development of outstanding musicians and great sounding ensembles.
+A comprehensive approach to the warm-up, timing and reading skills, and ensemble resonance will be explored.
+Key practices in sight-reading through full-ensemble performance will be the cornerstone of student development.
 Through this process, all roads lead from the "components of playing" to going beyond the notes.
-Solfege and music-making exercises conclude the presentation.
+Solfege and music making exercises conclude the presentation

 This session is specifically for middle school band directors.
 Topics include: recruitment, retention, instrumentation, mouthpiece testing, class scheduling, the start-up clinic, grade specific curriculum, teaching strategies, literature, assessment, and crossing the threshold from the components of playing to music making.